 The Moka Pot is a mix between what it used to be and what should be, mixing the best of both worlds.
 And of course, this doesn’t mean a pot can get the same pressure and quality an expensive specialized machine can, but it can still get close to that result, for a fraction of the price.
 Like a French Press coffee maker, it also works without electricity and can be taken anywhere outdoors.

 How does it work though?
-It is rather simple, and the simplicity of the process is what makes this a unique method of making espresso, sure machines are simple to use nowadays, but this feels just traditional and easy.
+It is rather simple, and the simplicity of the process is what makes this a unique method of making espresso.
+For sure machines are simple to use nowadays, but this feels just traditional and easy.
 Applying the steam pressure to go through the coffee grounds, this makes that pressurized shot of coffee we know as espresso.
 While adding water to the bottom section of the pot, and adding the ground coffee on top, and then placing it on a heat source, this apparatus produces quality espresso shots without electricity, making it unique.

 Remember that Moka and Mocha are two completely different things, and with the Moka Pot, no chocolate should be even mentioned, and this is just a different method of making espresso.

 Why Use a Moka Pot

 A Moka Pot is among the best gifts for coffee snobs.
 It is even with all the machines available, back in Italy they still use the Moka pots everywhere.

 How to Use Moka Pot For Coffee Brewing